Verification, Validation, and Qualification

 Temperature mapping is a critical part of qualifying temperature-sensitive spaces.
 In recent years, CFD has emerged as a powerful supplement to physical testing.
 This talk explores how virtual temperature mapping is used for qualification, highlighting the challenges, benefits, and potential pitfalls when simulations replace or reduce traditional test protocols.

-Rasul Niazmand Bilandi and Stephan Berger, Force Technology
+Rasul Niazmand Bilandi, Force Technology

-13:00 Gas Leak Hazards in Offshore and Hydrogen Systems
+13:30 Gas Leak Hazards in Offshore and Hydrogen Systems

 Ingar Fossan, Chief Adviser, Safetec